 On the matter of atmospheric carbon dioxide (CO2), I understand from my reading and research that such in the air is becoming more concentrated and the rate at which that concentration is occurring is accelerating.
 What’s important to keep in mind is the more of this gas in the atmosphere there is, the less air there is – the element so essential to human and animal life and perpetuation thereof.

 As for the CO2 absorption mediums the capacity of such to absorb CO2 is shrinking.
 Worldwide, trees now number half of what existed at their peak: 3 trillion versus 6 trillion.
 That means that the atmosphere and major bodies of water like large lakes and oceans are left to take in more of the excess CO2 that is being produced.
 In the oceans, meanwhile, carbon dioxide combining with hydrogen forms carbonic acid and, as a result, oceans, etc. are becoming more acidic.
 This is detrimental to the in-the-water life, crustaceans particularly.

 Precious, the air we breathe is.
 But the resource that air is also is finite.
-Which means air should be taken care of, not abused by our pouring poisons and toxins into it which, unfortunately, has come back to haunt us.
+Which means air should be taken care of, not abused by our pouring poisons and toxic pollutants into it which, unfortunately, has come back to haunt us.
 And, this in no way means this has to be the way conditions, this situation, or things have to be.
 The good news is that the air, like sun, wind and wave, is a renewable resource.
 And, what this means is that, as a resource, in this case, air can be restored or renewed to a more pristine state.